NLferdiNL/Teardown-Chaos-Mod/README.md

 Or if you want to be working on the latest version, make a clone of this repository.
 Make sure to clone it into your local mods folder so you can test it without any hassle.

+That folder can be found here: %USERPROFILE%\Documents\Teardown\mods\
+This is where the game copies mods too aswell.

 The documentation about this mod can be found here: https://github.com/NLferdiNL/Teardown-Chaos-Mod/wiki